thejoshwolfe/poaf/README.md

 ## What's Wrong With ZIP/TAR?

 Many of the problems with ZIP and TAR can be excused due to how old the formats are (1989 and 1979 respectively).
+The format's adequate feature set and long tenure has led to widespread adoption, but it's not without drawbacks.
+There is still plenty of room for innovation in this space.

+One area of deficiency is the supported use case constraints for creating and reading archives.
+For example, neither ZIP nor TAR supports streaming an archive where the size of an item is unknown before beginning to stream it.
+(ZIP General Purpose Bit 3 doesn't count, because it's design is incorrect, and consequently it's not widely supported.)
+While TAR supports streaming items one at a time, it does not support a central index, which is often desired in modern contexts, such as in `.deb` archives which use a combination of two `.tar` files in a `.a` archive, where the first TAR contains a file that lists the files in the second `.tar`.

 #### General problems